Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 Regardless of the destination, all international travelers should assemble and carry a travel health kit.
 The contents of a travel health kit should be tailored to the traveler’s needs, type and length of travel, and destinations.
 Kits can be assembled at home or purchased at a local store, pharmacy, or online.

-A travel health kit can help to ensure travelers have supplies they need to:
+A travel health kit can help to ensure travelers have supplies they need to

 - Manage preexisting medical conditions and treat any exacerbations of these conditions

-- Prevent illness related to traveling
+- Prevent illness and injury related to traveling

 - Take care of minor health problems as they occur